AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Browser monitoring FAQ.md

 ## TraceId is not found in the API logs, and as a result, the system cannot redirect me to the application monitoring page.
 Why?

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, click **Browser Monitoring**.
+2. In the left-side navigation pane, click **Browser Monitoring**.
 On the **Browser Monitoring** page, click the name of the target application.

-2. In the left-side navigation pane, choose **Settings** \> **Application Settings**.
+3. In the left-side navigation pane, choose **Settings** \> **Application Settings**.

-3. On the Precondition tab, check whether **Associate with Application Monitoring** is selected for the ARMS agent configuration items.
+4. On the Precondition tab, check whether **Associate with Application Monitoring** is selected for the ARMS agent configuration items.
 If Associate with Application Monitoring is not selected, select it.
 Then, connect the ARMS agent to the frontend application again.

     Check whether the TraceId parameter is generated in the API logs.
 If no TraceId is generated, perform the operations described in [this](#step_thx_955_m4j) section.

-4. Check whether the domain name used in your page request is the same as the domain name used in your API request.
+5. Check whether the domain name used in your page request is the same as the domain name used in your API request.
 If the domain name used in your page request is different from the domain name in your API request, this is a cross-domain access.
 In this case, TraceId cannot be generated to prevent API request failure caused by cross-domain authentication.

     For information about how to solve this problem, see [Front-to-back tracing](/intl.en-US/Browser monitoring/Tutorials/Use the front-to-back tracing feature to diagnose causes of API errors.md).